Photo Tours

 What other essentials should I pack for my photo tour in Iceland?

 Knowing what to pack for travel in Iceland is hard when it is your first time visiting the country.
-Warm and waterproof clothing is always recommended since you will be spending a great deal of time outside and the weather in Iceland is highly changeable.
+Warm and waterproof clothing is always recommended since you will spend a great deal of time outside, and the weather in Iceland is highly changeable.
 It is recommended that you bring clothes which you can layer.
 Breathable fabric is ideal.
-We suggest that you steer away from heavy cotton clothing which can trap sweat, making you uncomfortable as your day progresses.
-In all seasons, hats, gloves and scarves are recommended, as well as sunglasses.
+We suggest that you avoid heavy cotton clothing that can trap sweat, making you uncomfortable as your day progresses.
+In all seasons, hats, gloves, and scarves are recommended, as well as sunglasses.

 Are the Iceland photo workshops led by experts?